coder/coder/docs/tutorials/best-practices/speed-up-templates.md

 By default, Coder downloads each Terraform provider when a workspace starts.
 This can create unnecessary network and disk I/O.

-`terraform init` generates a `.teraform.lock.hcl` which instructs Coder provisioners to cache specific versions of your providers.
+`terraform init` generates a `.terraform.lock.hcl` which instructs Coder provisioners to cache specific versions of your providers.

 To use `terraform init` to cache providers: